MattKevan/kevan.tv/_work/illustrators.md

 - Self-initiated
 ---

-Launched in 2012, Illustrators was a joint project between myself and Oliver Jelf.
+## Background

-The site was a curated multi-vendor marketplace for illustrators to promote and sell their artwork.
+Illustrators was a curated multi-vendor marketplace for illustrators to promote and sell their artwork.
 Artists received orders directly from customers and shipped out the artwork themselves.
+Launched in 2012, it was joint project between and Oliver Jelf and myself.

 <img src="/images/illustrators1.jpg" class="wide">
 <p class="caption">↑ Illustrators.co homepage.</p>